 In 1870 Adams left Louisville to seek his fortune in Arkansas.
 He taught in Little Rock and progressed in a short time to the position of assistant superintendent of public instruction for the state of Arkansas.
 This appointment was due to the influence of his uncle, Joseph C. Corbin, the superintendent of public instruction.
 In time, Adams became even more enmeshed in Republican state politics, serving twice as secretary to Republican state conventions.
 In the presidential campaign of 1872, Adams appeared on the same ticket with Ulysses S. Grant and was elected a justice of the peace.
 Before the Democratic resurgence of f876 forced his temporary retirement from politics and return to Louisville, he served successively as engrossing clerk of the state senate and as deputy commissioner of public works.
 In Louisville, Adams taught for several years in the public school system.
 During this period he advanced within the inner councils of the local Republican Party, eventually serving on both the city and state executive committees.
 Adams was named an alternate delegate to the Republican National Convention of 1880.

 In 1879.
 He and his brother, Cyrus Field Adams, began the publication of the Louisville Bulletin, a weekly newspaper.
 The newspaper did well for seven years, and Adams employed it to good advantage in bolstering his political career.
 His creativity and vigorous editorials were well-known in Louisville.
 At Adams' behest, the first National Afro-American Press Association assembled in Louisville in 1880.

-Adams continued publishing the Bulletin until 1886, when he sold his interest to the American Baptist.
+Adams continued publishing the Bulletin until 1886 when he sold his interest to the American Baptist.
 Hilyard's personal invitation, coupled with reversals in Adams' political and publishing fortunes in Louisville, led him, at the age of thirty-eight, to settle in St. Paul, Minnesota for the rest of his life.
 Adams initially served as assistant editor under F. D. Parker.
-When Parker resigned to become a clerk in the Ramsey County register of deeds office in January 1887, Adams was advanced to sole editor of the Western Appeal.
+When Parker resigned to become a clerk in the Ramsey County register of deeds office in January 1887, Adams was advanced to the sole editor of the Western Appeal.